 Shrub-steppe habitat in the western United States has been used for well over a century as grazing lands by ranching families.
 Unlike other forms of intensive irrigated agriculture that convert native habitat into industrial agricultural areas, grazing in shrub-steppe can be managed to conserve the native habitat and coexist with wildlife.
 We are demonstrating a working lands conservation partnership on nearly 3,000 acres of mixed pine/shrub-steppe habitat in the foothills of the Cascades along the north fork of Cowiche Creek.
 Conceived of and implemented by the Washington Department of Fish and Wildlife (WDFW), Rocky Mountain Elk Foundation and Cowiche Canyon Conservancy in 2014, the North Fork Cowiche Project was a joint effort for WDFW to purchase the land to add to the adjoining Oak Creek Wildlife Area.
 The sellers wanted to make sure that their legacy of family ranching could continue on the land, which WDFW could not guarantee.
 We partnered with WDFW to take the permanent grazing rights in the transaction.
 We secured a permanent grazing easement deed approved by WDFW, the new owner of the land, that specifies how grazing is to be managed so that wildlife habitat is protected.
 CCC receives grazing lease payments and returns those payments back to the project in the form of restoration, fencing, and other benefits to the land.
 CCC monitors the grazing under WDFW’s range science, showing how staff and volunteers from different organizations can each contribute to shared values and outcomes.
 This project is showing how a traditional working lands legacy, conservation science, and creative partnerships can coalesce to protect land, wildlife, and a rural community value.

 Our work with Dr. James on the Coronis migratory project led us to working with him on his Western Monarch butterfly conservation research.
 Each year, Dr. James collects eggs from a large population of Monarchs in eastern Washington that have reached their northernmost summer range.
 The eggs from these butterflies will become the “migration generation,” who will begin the long journey south to the overwintering colonies in southern California.
 CCC volunteers are assisting Dr. James in a citizen science project to rear the captive caterpillars in net pens during the month of August, until they hatch out as adults ready to migrate.
 Around twenty dedicated volunteers care for and raise fifteen to twenty-five caterpillars, and mark each adult with a small paper tag with a code number and email address.
-In early September, CCC hosts Music and Monarchs to celebrate the release of the newly hatched and tagged butterflies, as they begin their long flight south where they will spend the winter.
+In late September, CCC hosts Music and Monarchs to celebrate the release of the newly hatched and tagged butterflies, as they begin their long flight south where they will spend the winter.
 The butterflies seek nectar plants along their journey, and take advantage of residential and rural gardens where tagged butterflies are often seen and reported.
 The captive rearing program is in itself a conservation method, as very few eggs make it to adulthood in the wild.
 Caterpillars raised to the adult butterfly stage in net pens allows a much larger ratio of success from egg to adult, thus adding to the general population of Western Monarchs which have been greatly reduced over the decades due to habitat loss.